EvelineV/ReactRunning/README.md

 <a href="http://www.runnersworld.com/race-training/learn-how-to-run-negative-splits">Running with splits discussion.</a>

+## Branches
+The 'master' branch lets you choose the number of splits you want in your run.
+Branch 'perKM' increases or decreases your velocity with every kilometer.

 ## Get started (Ubuntu version)
 You need the Node Package Manager and the Python package virtualenv:
 ```bash